 At the beginning of the song, we see the mallards from "Griffon the Brush Off".

 One of the outfits Rainbow Dash wears in the "Style Competition" includes Rarity's scarf from "Dragonshy".

-Canada, Eh?: DHX Media/Studio B seems to be showing it's Canadian roots, by staging Rainbow Dash and the eagle playing curling (a popular Canadian sport) in the photo montage.
-Perhaps a bit of irony if the eagle is meant to be a bald eagle, the symbol of America, where curling is practically non-existent, to the point that it curling is stereotypically connected to Canada in this fashion.
+Canada, Eh?: DHX Media/Studio B shows it's Canadian roots by staging Rainbow Dash and the eagle playing curling (a popular Canadian sport) in the photo montage.
+It's irony if the eagle is meant to be a bald eagle, the symbol of America, where curling is non-existent and stereotypically connected to Canada in this fashion.

 The bat displaying his echolocation during the awesome skill part of the contest.
 He later uses it in Ghastly Gorge to easily navigate his way through the thorn vines and make up for the ground lost in the wind tunnel.